kai-niemi/roach-retry-examples/spring-retry/README.md

 # Transaction Retry Example for Spring Boot using spring-retry

-This project demonstrates the AOP-driven retry strategy for Spring Boot apps.
+This project demonstrates using spring-retry to retry transient SQL exceptions in Spring Boot apps.

 ## Setup